Questions? Call or text anytime πŸ“ž 818-446-9627

 When You're Thinking About Leaving

-Before making any major decisions about your relationship, ask yourself honestly: Have I gotten effective treatment for what I'm experiencing?
+Before making any major decisions about your relationship, ask yourself honestly: Have I gotten help for what I'm feeling?
 Has my partner been given the real information about what's happening to me and us?

 Get support first.
 Then make decisions from a clearer place.